sergeivl/php-paginator/README.md

 These examples show how the paginator handles overflow when there are a lot of pages.
-They're rendered using the sample templates provided in the [examples](examples/) directory, which depend on Twitter Bootstrap.
+They're rendered using the sample templates provided in the [examples](examples/) directory, which depend on Twitter Bootstrap 4.
 You can easily use your own custom HTML to render the pagination control instead.

 Default template: